wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 **M:**&ensp;You may have a chronic fever and shiver all the time.
 It is desires and fears that make the mind restless.
 Free from all negative emotions it is quiet.

 **Q:**&ensp;You cannot protect the child from negative emotions.
 As soon as it is born it learns pain and fear.
 Hunger is a cruel master and teaches dependence and hate.
 The child loves the mother because she feeds it and hates her because she is late with food.
 Our unconscious mind is full of conflicts, which overflow into the conscious.
 We live on a volcano; we are always in danger.
 I agree that the company of people whose mind is peaceful has a very soothing affect, but as soon as I am away from them, the old trouble starts.
-This is why I come periodically to India to seek the company of my <span class=tooltip>Guru<span class=tooltiptext>Spiritual teacher, preceptor.</span></span>.
+This is why I come periodically to India to seek the company of my <span data-tippy-content="Spiritual teacher, preceptor.">Guru</span>.

 **M:**&ensp;You think you are coming and going, passing through various states and moods.
 I see things as they are, momentary events, presenting themselves to me in rapid succession, deriving their being from me, yet definitely neither me nor mine.
 Among phenomena I am not one, nor subject to any.
 I am independent so simply and totally, that your mind, accustomed to opposition and denial, cannot grasp it.
 I mean literally what I say; I do not need to oppose or deny, because it is clear to me that I cannot be the opposite or denial of anything.
 I am just beyond, in a different dimension altogether.
 Do not look for me in identification with, or opposition to something: I am where desire and fear are not.
 Now, what is your experience?
 Do you also feel that you stand totally aloof from all transient things?